 6.7 Acceptance of Gifts, Other Benefits, Hospitality and Sponsorship

 6.7.1 Gifts & Other Benefits

 It is essential that all transactions with suppliers, clients and customers are conducted to the highest ethical standards.
-Employees should not solicit or accept directly or indirectly any monetary gifts, payments, fees, sponsorship, services or loans from any person or business entity that does or seeks to do business with, or in competition with Shannon Group.
+Employees should not solicit or accept directly or indirectly any monetary gifts, payments, fees, sponsorship, services or loans from any person or business entity that does or seeks to do business with, or in competition with Shannon Heritage.

-Particular attention is drawn to persons who occupy designated positions of employment in Shannon Group (as defined under the Ethics Acts) to the requirements regarding the disclosure of gifts and hospitality under the Ethics in Public Office Acts, 1995 and 2001.
-Employees should be aware that by virtue of the Prevention of Corruption Acts 1889-2010, it is an offence for an employee to solicit or accept a gift, consideration or “advantage” from any person for himself, herself or another person as an inducement or reward, in return for any Employee doing, or omitting to do, any act in relation to his or her position or Shannon Group business.
+Particular attention is drawn to persons who occupy designated positions of employment in Shannon Heritage (as defined under the Ethics Acts) to the requirements regarding the disclosure of gifts and hospitality under the Ethics in Public Office Acts, 1995 and 2001.
+Employees should be aware that by virtue of the Prevention of Corruption Acts 1889-2010, it is an offence for an employee to solicit or accept a gift, consideration or “advantage” from any person for himself, herself or another person as an inducement or reward, in return for any Employee doing, or omitting to do, any act in relation to his or her position or Shannon Heritage business.
 Therefore in light of the above, employees may only accept gifts or other benefits provided that:-

 - the gift/benefit is unsolicited;

 - the gift/benefit is not being offered in an attempt to influence decision making;